 In 2011, Niko Besnier was awarded a 5-year Advanced Grant from the European Research Council for a project entitled “Globalization, Sports, and the Precarity of Masculinity.”
 This project began in September 2012, and involves five PhD students and two postdoctoral fellows, who began work in September 2013.
 A description of the project is available by clicking on “Sports Mobility Project” in the menu bar above.

-In mid-2015, he will become editor of American Ethnologist.
-Angelique Haugerud, the journal’s current editor, will continue to accept manuscripts until mid-2015 and is responsible for the content of all four AE issues in 2015.
+In mid-2015, he will become editor-in-chief of American Ethnologist.
+Angelique Haugerud, the journal’s current editor-in-chief, will continue to accept manuscripts until mid-2015 and is responsible for the content of all four AE issues in 2015.
 As is customary, Besnier as new editor will honor manuscript decisions made by the current editor.
+The transition will have no effect on manuscript screening criteria.
+The current and incoming editors are working closely together, and authors should not time their manuscript submissions to the editorial transition.